What does it mean when OTTO is "enabled"?

 We'll help confirm deployments and troubleshoot any rendering or caching issues

-💡 Pro Tip: Changes made via OTTO are client-side rendered, so you won’t see them in your CMS but can always verify on the live site.
+💡 Pro Tip: Changes made via OTTO are client-side rendered, so you won’t see them in your CMS, but you can always verify them on the live site.

 How long does deployment take?
 Do fixes stay live?